+What is Meditation?
 Meditation is a very beneficial health and lifestyle practice.
 Emerging research points to the healthfulness of meditation and research indicate that mindful meditation can actually rewire the brain to respond differently to stress.
+There are many things to know about meditation and health.
 So how does meditation lead to improved mindfulness?
 Find out more about your mind and meditation.

 Meditation triggers important changes in your brain, not simply by reducing the mental effects of stress, but by literally rewiring your brain to help you think differently.
 Talk about getting a fresh perspective!

 One of the most important conclusions from meditation and the brain research shows that meditation actually causes the brain to reroute thoughts, including sensory receptors that interpret fear, away from different portions of the brain that are “me-centric.”
 The brain’s default mode network, which controls wandering self-centric thoughts, gets a bit of a reboot during meditation.
 When you’re at rest, your default thoughts wander into daydreams.
 These wandering thoughts can lead to depressive thoughts and worry about the future.
 Meditation channels your resting thoughts away from your default mode network and helps to quiet the sometimes loud, distracting and wandering thoughts.
 Meditation brings about a mindfulness that channels your quiet energy to more positive thoughts.